Abu-Taher-web/Internship/README.md

 ## Date: 10.04.24

-### Title: From Technical Prerequisites to Improved Care: Distributed Edge AI for Tomographic Imaging
+### 2. From Technical Prerequisites to Improved Care: Distributed Edge AI for Tomographic Imaging

 CBCT imaging: Cone Beam Computed Tomograph.
 It is used for scanning dental and facial xray.
 Create 3D image.
 3-TECC Architecture: Three Tier Edge Cloud Continum.